epfl-ada/ada-2023-project-nada2023/docs/index.md

  The first factor we studied was the influence of the genre on the international success of movies.
 We looked at the proportion of the box office done outside of the production countries, and the total box office, for each genre.
 We also looked at the evolution of the proportion of the box office done outside of the production countries for each genre across time.

- First, in order to get and idea of how many genres each movie has, here is a histogram of the number of movies per number of genres :
+ First, in order to get an idea of how many genres each movie has, here is a histogram of the number of movies per number of genres :